apache/carbondata/docs/index-server.md

 The user can set the location for these file by using 'carbon.indexserver.temp.path'.
 By default table path would be used to write the files.

-## Security
-The security for the index server is controlled through 'spark.carbon.indexserver.keytab' and 'spark .carbon.indexserver.principal'.
-These allow the RPC framework to login using the principal.
-It is recommended that the principal should be a super user, and the user should be exclusive for index server so that it does not grant access to any other service.
-Internally the operations would be executed  as a Privileged Action using the login user.

-The Index Server is a long running service therefore the 'spark.yarn.keytab' and 'spark.yarn .principal' should be configured.

 ## Configurations

 ##### carbon.properties(JDBCServer)